monicawheeler/Weekend4_Gallery/README.md

 - `npm install` to start up the application
 - `npm start` to start up the server
+- Open a separate terminal and `npm run scss`
 - `localhost:5000` to view the project

-## Modifications to CSS?
-- Stop the server
-- `npm run scss` to compile the Sass files into CSS
-- `npm start` to